-Most email data protection systems use the same encryption algorithms and specs; almost all contemporary email security products feature 2048-bit RSA encryption, 256-bit AES encryption and SHA2 signatures.
+If you’re like many leading firms, you are in the process of revamping decades-old debt-heavy data protection technologies and processes to spur digital acceleration.
+Yet, when it comes to email data protection, even contemporary systems employ the same encryption algorithms and specs, featuring 2048-bit RSA encryption, 256-bit AES encryption and SHA2 signatures.
 There’s nothing new about that – it should be a given.

 We recently surveyed IT professionals and IT decision-makers and found that, while email data protection is a priority for most organizations, less than half of organizations with encryption software use it extensively.
 This often comes down to user-friendliness; it’s nearly impossible to roll-out a security feature that doesn’t integrate seamlessly into existing workflows.
 When searching for an email data protection solution, carefully consider the processes that come with the product and let a user-friendly secure communications experience differentiate you from the competition.

 Keep email protection simple for everyone